 - It is important to pinch the sides of the straw so the air does not come out.
 If you pinch too hard you may block the airflow, if this happens then loosen up your grip.

 - Do not over-inflate the balloon because it will cause the balloon to burst.
 Once the balloon is fully inflated, gently remove the straw while pinching the tab.

 If the balloon has a self-sealing balloon, no further steps need to be taken.
 However, if the balloon requires heat sealing, be sure to have the heat sealer ready before inflating so air is not lost.
-See How to Heat-seal a Balloon.

-- Use a flexible straw rather than hard plastic, metal or wood straw to avoid damaging the self-sealing valve or tail of the balloon
+- Use a flexible straw rather than hard plastic, metal, or wood straw to avoid damaging the self-sealing valve or tail of the balloon

 - Insert the straw into the balloon only as far as needed to inflate the balloon or else you risk damaging the balloon.

 Please click the image below to watch a video on how to inflate a foil balloon with a straw.